-1. To take a regular catalogue of the societies in towns and cities, as they live in the streets.
+1. To take a regular catalogue of the societies in

+towns and cities, as they live in the streets.

 2. To leave his successor a particular account of the circuit, including an account of the subscribers for our periodicals.
 3. To enforce vigorously, but calmly, all the rules of the society.

-4. As soon as there are four believers in any place to put them into a class.
+4. As soon as there are four believers in any place

+to put them into a class.

-5. To warn all, from time to time, that none are to remove from one circuit to another without a certificate from the preacher in charge, in these words: -"A. B., the bearer, wishing to remove from this circuit, we hereby certify that he is an acceptable member of the Free Methodist Church.
-When admitted on another circuit, his relation to this circuit. will cease.
-This certificate is good for one year only, And inform them that without unless renewed." such a certificate, they will not be received into the Church in other places.
-The member removes from a circuit without a letter, and a satisfactory report is not received from him within one year, the preachershall record upon the Church Register "Removed without letter."
-If such person afterwards claims. his membership, the Official Board may restore it.
+5. To warn all, from time to time, that none are to remove from one circuit to another without a certificate from the preacher in charge, in these words :-"A. B., the bearer, wishing to remove from this cirouit, we hereby certify that he is an acceptable member of the Free Methodist Church.
+When admitted on another circuit, his relation to this circuit will cease.
+This certificate is good for one year only, unless renewed."
+And inform them that without such a certificate, they will not be received into the Church in other places.
+If any of our members live at a great distance from the class to which they belong and are unable to attend, they shall, once a quarter, send to the leader or preacher their testimony as to their religious state.
+If they fail to do this, or to pay their Conference claims, they may at the end of one year be recorded on the register as "Removed without a letter."
+If such person afterwards claims his membership, the Official Board may restore it.
 A member holding a certificate shall be amenable to the circuit from which the certificate was taken until the certificate is received in another place.
 After the certificate has been handed in on another circuit, he shall be responsible for his conduct during the time he held the certificate to the circuit which he shall have joined.

-6. To recommend everywhere decency and cleanliness.
+6. To recommend everywhere decency and cleanli-

+ness.